-Using either a home equity or equity line of credit approach means you may be able to roll your other debts into your current mortgage with your home loan provider.
+Using a home equity loan means you may be able to roll your other debts into your current mortgage with your home loan provider.
 One of the main positives of this option is that your home loan will most likely have a lower interest rate than any credit card option on the market, meaning you’ll pay less in interest.
 However, rolling your other debts in with your home loan can be risky.
 With your house as collateral, you run a larger risk of foreclosure if you’re unable to pay your loan.

 4. Look into a formal debt agreement

 While debt consolidation is a way to roll all your debts together, a formal debt agreement is a slightly different arrangement between you and your creditors.
 A debt agreement is a legal binding contract between you and your creditors that allows you to create a plan to settle your debts.

 Also known as a Part IX, a debt agreement is often the result of a negotiation between yourself and your creditors about the percentage of your debt you can afford over a set period of time.
 Most debt agreements will carry a limit to how much debt you can put against it, and for how long.
 Entering into a formal debt agreement is a serious step in debt management, it’s a good idea to seek outside counsel from legal and financial experts before pursuing this option.

 Looking for more support to help you manage you debt?
 A financial counsellor may be able to help you sort out your various loans and guide you to a clearer, debt-free future.
 Their services are often free, and they’ll present you with independent information in a confidential environment.
 Financial counsellors may also be able to negotiate directly with your creditors, helping you gain more control over your various repayment amounts or loan schedules.